Anshuydv55/Car-Color-Detection/README.md

 # Sign-language-Detection

-Simple Sign Detection model using machine learning
+Simple car color Detection model using machine learning

 ## To simply run this model:
 1. Clone this repository